jcomas/AirQualityMeter/README.md

 * New: Include history graphics
 * New: MQTT integration
 * New: Home Assistant integration

 Considerations for CO2 Sensor:
 -----------------------------
-* Readings each 1 or 2 minutes.
+* Readings each 1 or 2 minutes for battery powered devices.
-* Calibration according to manufacturer CO2 sensor.
+* Calibration according to manufacturer CO2 sensor (minimum 20 minutes outdoors, avoid to be near persons, vehicles and other contaminants)
 * Lifetime of NDIR CO2 sensors: 5, 10 or 15 years.

 Other projects:
 --------------
 * [Codos](https://github.com/miguelangelcasanova/codos)